rust-lang/rfcs/text/0000-floating-point-additional-precision.md

 [drawbacks]: #drawbacks

-If Rust already provided bit-for-bit identical floating-point computations across platforms, this change could potentially allow floating-point computations to differ by platform (though never below the standards-required accuracy).
-However, standards-compliant implementations of math functions on floating-point values may already vary slightly by platform, sufficiently so to produce different binary results.
-This proposal can never make results *less* accurate, it can only make results *more* accurate.
+If Rust already provided bit-for-bit identical floating-point computations across platforms, then this change could potentially allow floating-point computations to differ (in the amount of additional accuracy beyond the standards requirements) by platform, enabled target features (e.g. instruction sets), or optimization level.

+However, standards-compliant implementations of operations on floating-point values can and do *already* vary slightly by platform, sufficiently so to produce different binary results; in particular, floating-point operations in Rust can already produce more precise results depending on target platform and optimization level.
+As with that existing behavior, this proposal can never make results *less* accurate, it can only make results *more* accurate.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives